Private Mortgage Lenders in Ontario

 Building a Home

-Private construction loans are used to finance the cost of construction of a home.
-Construction loans are short-term loans, often lasting for less than a year that can be renewed or extended during construction.
+Private construction loans are used to finance the cost of constructing a home.
+Construction loans are short-term loans, often lasting for less than a year, that can be renewed or extended during construction.
 The loan can be rolled over into a mortgage once completed.
 For self-build homes, a private construction mortgage offers temporary financing during construction and gives you time to secure a traditional mortgage from a lender that offers a lower mortgage rate.
 For builders of multi-unit properties, such as apartments, private lenders may be more willing to lend more money than banks.

-• Foreign Income
+Foreign Income

-• Self-Employment Income
+Self-Employment Income

 Private Mortgage Lender Ontario FAQ